mmaquer2/Python-Arena-Game/README.md

 - **Note** This program will only work on a windows system due to file path constraints, I have not yet transferred the code to a common file path system

 ## CPU AI Behavior:
 - The CPU AI are given each a different personality to drive their behaviour during the game.
 - CPU A, balenced, cpu A will wander around the map and attempt to look for an enemy to attack, and will lock onto a character within its viewable range, then attempt to attack
 - CPU B, aggressive, cpu b will immediately lock onto the neartest character then attack until it wins or is defeated.
-    - CPU C, timid, cpu c will hide and attempt to "ambush" players when they walk into a range near the character
+- CPU C, timid, will hide and attempt to "ambush" players when they walk into a range near the character and attempt to flee when its health level drops below a certain threshold

 - Pathfinding:
 - Pathfinding was implemented using the python core libraries

 ## Setup and Settings
 - Download the source directory onto your machine